-A National Forum on Town and Gown Issues — June 3 to 6, 2019 — Niagara, Ontario
+A National Forum on Town and Gown Issues and Opportunities — June 3 to 6, 2019 — Niagara, Ontario

 In recognition of the value of the relationships between cities and post-secondary institutions, Brock University, Niagara College and the Cities of St. Catharines, Thorold, Welland, and Niagara-on-the-Lake are organizing a national “Town and Gown” Conference to explore the connections between post-secondary institutions and municipalities, local citizens and students.
 The conference will gather stakeholders to discuss the issues surrounding campus and community relations and will focus on sharing of ideas, experiences and methods of best practice.

 - Bring together stakeholders in the Town and Gown equation from universities, colleges and municipalities from across Canada, providing a national forum for the open discussion of campus/community issues.

 - Facilitate the sharing of experiences and ideas among university, college and municipal partners, with each bringing perspectives unique to their circumstances and history to the common table.

 - Initiate and encourage ongoing communication and connection among stakeholders regarding Town and Gown issues.